This section describes issues that you may encounter when using

 INSTALL PLUGINstatement before running the

-innodb_memcached_config.sqlconfiguration script to set up the necessary database and tables, the server might crash and be unable to start.
-Or, if you set up an incorrect entry in the
+innodb_memcached_config.sqlconfiguration script to set up the necessary database and tables, the server might crash and fail to start.
+The server could also fail to start if you incorrectly configure an entry in the

-To permanently turn off the memcached plugin for a MySQL instance, issue the following command:
+To uninstall the memcached plugin for a MySQL instance, issue the following statement:

-If you run more than one instance of MySQL on the same machine, with the memcached daemon plugin enabled in each, make sure to specify a unique memcached port for each one using the
+If you run more than one instance of MySQL on the same machine with the

-innodb_memcache.containerswithout restarting the MySQL server afterward.
-The free-form storage mechanism is flexible enough that your requests to store or retrieve a multi-column value like
+innodb_memcache.containerstable without restarting the MySQL server afterward.
+The free-form storage mechanism is flexible enough that your requests to store or retrieve a multi-column value such as

-test.demo_testtable which stores all the data within a single column.
+test.demo_testtable which stores values in a single column.